csebooks/relational-databases/content.en/part-six-data-warehousing-data-mining-and-information-retrieval/_index.md

 At the end of a pass, all sets with sufficient support are output as large itemsets.
 Sets found to have too little support at the end of a pass are eliminated.
 Once a set is eliminated, none of its supersets needs to be considered.
 In other words, in pass _i_ we need to count only supports for sets of size _i_ such that all subsets of the set have been found to have sufficiently high support; it suffices to test all subsets of size _i_ − 1 to ensure this property.
 At the end of some pass _i_ , we would find that no set of size _i_ has sufficient support, so we do not need to consider any set of size _i_ \+ 1.
 Computation then terminates.

-**20.6 Other Types of Associations**
+##20.6 Other Types of Associations

 Using plain association rules has several shortcomings.
 One of the major short- comings is that many associations are not very interesting, since they can be predicted.
 For instance, if many people buy cereal and many people buy bread, we can predict that a fairly large number of people would buy both, even if there is no connection between the two purchases.
 In fact, even if buying cereal has a mild negative influence on buying bread (that is, customers who buy cereal tend to purchase bread less often than the average customer), the association between cereal and bread may still have a high support.

 What would be more interesting is if there is a **deviation** from the expected co-occurrence of the two.
 In statistical terms, we look for **correlations** between items; correlations can be positive, in that the co-occurrence is higher than would have been expected, or negative, in that the items co-occur less frequently than predicted.
 Thus, if purchase of bread is not correlated with cereal, it would not be reported, even if there was a strong association between the two.
 There are standard measures of correlation, widely used in the area of statistics.
 See a standard textbook on statistics for more information about correlations.

 Another important class of data-mining applications is sequence associations (or sequence correlations).
-Time-series data, such as stock prices on a sequence
+Time-series data, such as stock prices on a sequence of days, form an example of sequence data.

-**20.7 Clustering 907**

-of days, form an example of sequence data.
 Stock-market analysts want to find associations among stock-market price sequences.
 An example of such an associ- ation is the following rule: “Whenever bond rates go up, the stock prices go down within 2 days.”
 Discovering such associations between sequences can help us to make intelligent investment decisions.
 See the bibliographical notes for references to research on this topic.

 Deviations from temporal patterns are often interesting.
 For instance, if a company has been growing at a steady rate each year, a deviation from the usual growth rate is surprising.
 If sales of winter clothes go down in summer, it is not surprising, since we can predict it from past years; a deviation that we could not have predicted from past experience would be considered interesting.
 Mining techniques can find deviations from what one would have expected on the basis of past temporal or sequential patterns.
 See the bibliographical notes for references to research on this topic.

-**20.7 Clustering**
+##20.7 Clustering

 Intuitively, clustering refers to the problem of finding clusters of points in the given data.
 The problem of **clustering** can be formalized from distance metrics in several ways.
 One way is to phrase it as the problem of grouping points into _k_ sets (for a given _k_) so that the average distance of points from the _centroid_ of their assigned cluster is minimized.2 Another way is to group points so that the average distance between every pair of points in each cluster is minimized.
 There are other definitions too; see the bibliographical notes for details.
 But the intuition behind all these definitions is to group similar points together in a single set.